bixb922/crank-organ/doc-hardware/README.md

 * A lithium battery with protections, fuses and BMS
 * A 18V tool battery (add a fuse)

-For some 12V valves, feeding with 12V can be insufficient, since 0.7V goes lost in the ULN2003A drivers.
-See the manufacturer specs, if they state that the voltage that reach the solenoids must be 12V, you need to get a higher voltage source or insert a DC-DC boost converter to get the right voltage.
+For some 12V valves, feeding with 12V can be insufficient, since 0.7V gets lost in the ULN2003A drivers.

+See the manufacturer specs, if they state that the voltage that reach the solenoids must be 12V, you need to use a DC-DC boost converter to get the right voltage.
 For smaller pipes, 12V may be enough.
 For bass pipes with foot pipe diameters of 14mm and more, at 10cmH2O or more of pressure, a higher voltage may be necessary.
+In my case, I use 13.5V.

 For example, Peterson Valve (www.petersonemp.com) have a specification sheet here: http://www.petersonemp.com/manuals/manuals/Pipe%20Valves/Pipe%20Valve%20performance%20chart%20revised%2008-14-2014.pdf